Availability heuristic: Media

 In a 2010 study exploring how vivid television portrayals are used when forming social reality judgments, people watching vivid violent media gave higher estimates of the prevalence of crime and police immorality in the real world than those not exposed to vivid television.
 These results suggest that television violence does in fact have a direct causal impact on participants' social reality beliefs.
 Repeated exposure to vivid violence leads to an increase in people's risk estimates about the prevalence of crime and violence in the real world.
 Counter to these findings, researchers from a similar study argued that these effects may be due to effects of new information.
 Researchers tested the new information effect by showing movies depicting dramatic risk events and measuring their risk assessment after the film.
 Contrary to previous research, there were no long-term effects on risk perception due to exposure to dramatic movies.
 However, the study did find evidence of idiosyncratic effects of the movies - that is, people reacted immediately after the movies with enhanced or diminished risk beliefs, which faded after a period of 10 days.

 Another measurable effect is the inaccurate estimation of the fraction of deaths caused by terrorism compared to homicides with other causes.

+In the context of media (often social media), echo chambers need to be considered when discussing availability bias.
+If a person is constantly exposed to the same perspectives and opinions, they become more engrained and thus more accessible.
+While conformation bias may perpetuate echo chambers, availability bias can become problematic too as it feeds into this loop.

 Health

 Researchers examined the role of cognitive heuristics in the AIDS risk-assessment process.
 331 physicians reported worry about on-the-job HIV exposure, and experience with patients who have HIV.
 By analyzing answers to questionnaires handed out, researchers concluded that availability of AIDS information did not relate strongly to perceived risk.

 Participants in a 1992 study read case descriptions of hypothetical patients who varied on their sex and sexual preference.
-These hypothetical patients showed symptoms of two different diseases.
+These hypothetical patients showed symptoms that could have been caused by five different diseases (AIDS, leukemia, influenza, meningitis, or appendicitis).
 Participants were instructed to indicate which disease they thought the patient had and then they rated patient responsibility and interaction desirability.
 Consistent with the availability heuristic, either the more common (influenza) or the more publicized (AIDS) disease was chosen.